cseanburns/systems-librarianship/src/6a-install-koha.md

 ### Koha Web Installer

-All the backend work is complete, and like we did with WordPress and Omeka, we can complete the installation through a web installer.
+All the back end work is complete, and like we did with WordPress and Omeka, we can complete the installation through a web installer.